Our guide has helpful advice to winterize your home while keeping allergy and asthma symptoms to a minimum.

 For the same reason, he suggests doing a pre-winter cleaning that includes blankets, bedding, shelving and more to get rid of dust mites, mold spores and other substances that can spell trouble – especially when your home is tightly sealed for the season.

-“The more you can get out before you close things up, the better off you are,” says Kean, adding that hiring a residential cleaning service to do a top-to-bottom clean a couple times a year is money well spent.
+“The more you can get out before you close things up, the better off you are,” says Kean.
+He adds that hiring a residential cleaning service to do a top-to-bottom clean a couple times a year is money well spent.
 Just make sure they use asthma-friendly cleaning products.
 “You’ll have less dander and less dust; everything should be wiped down before you shut it all in.”

 Read more Healthy Home articles: